Naereen/web-sphinx/callme.en.rst

    :scale: 40 %
    :align: right
    :alt:   My email address in a PNG picture…
-   :target: mailto:Lilian.Besson at ens-cachan dot fr
+   :target: mailto:Lilian.Besson at ens-rennes dot fr

 If you are *not* a *spammer*, go on, you can use one of these email addresses:

-- `Lilian dot Besson at ens-cachan dot fr <mailto:Lilian dot Besson at ens-cachan dot fr>`_
-- `Lilian dot Besson at centralesupelec dot fr <mailto:Lilian dot Besson at centralesupelec dot fr>`_
+- `Lilian dot Besson at ens-rennes dot fr <mailto:Lilian dot Besson at ens-rennes dot fr>`_
 - `Lilian dot Besson at inria dot fr <mailto:Lilian dot Besson at inria dot fr>`_
+- `Lilian dot Besson at crans dot org <mailto:Lilian dot Besson at crans dot org>`_

 .. note::